paddyjclancy/eng-57/Python/oop_4pillars.md

 ## Polymorphism

+- Objects are adaptable to continue functionality even if differing data types
 - Subclasses are free to create their own additional behaviours even though being already defined
 - Subclass += Class
 - Class != Subclass